janverschelde/PHCpack/src/doc/source/refman.rst

 based on the degree structure of a polynomial system.
 There are two main categories of start systems.

 1. Total degree start systems.
-The classical theorem of Bezout states that the product of the degrees of the polynomials in the system gives an upper bound on the number of isolated solutions.
+The classical theorem of Bézout that the product of the degrees of the polynomials in the system gives an upper bound on the number of isolated solutions.
    A total degree start system consists of a decoupled system,